jorgewqs/animate-css-to-less/README.md

-animate-css-to-less
+Animate CSS to LESS
 ===================

-Animate CSS to LESS
+Starting Project animate.css to animate.less.

+Enables the use of Variables and Mixins and all that offer LESS enabling oa reduction of lines of code.